Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/workspaces/index.md

     * If the matching Service or Route's `host` is an absolute value, a conflict is reported—`409 Conflict`

+Some entities are kind of "global" entities and thus have no workspaces.
+In particular, `ca_certificates` is used to verify the client certificates in mTLS.
+The SSL handshaking takes place before sending an HTTP request when the workspace is not yet known, so `ca_certificates` is made "global".

+Some entities have workspaces but contain a certain field that should be unique across workspaces to avoid conflict.
+Specifically, the `name` field of the `snis` entity should be unique across workspaces because it'll be used in the SSL phase before the workspace is known.
+Similarly, the `prefix` field of the `vaults` entity is the host part of the vault reference uri which may be used in a context where no workspace information is available, for example when loading the `kong.conf` during startup.

 ## The default workspace

 Kong starts with a default workspace named `default`.
 This workspace